This post is also available in: Nederlands

 - These things I really want to do before I leave home for a long period of time… (anything you can think of, for example, a good-bye party or catching up with a long lost pal, etc.)

 These might not be the easiest goals to set.
 Because to set a date, you want to make sure you have enough time to arrange anything that needs to be done.
 And to set a daily budget you kind of need to know where you want to go.
 But just try to give it a shot and write something down.
-You can always adapt them later on if it turns out that you have set very unrealistic goals.
+You can always adjust them later on if it turns out that you have set very unrealistic goals.

 Stop thinking about it and start taking action.
 If this trip around the world is something you really want to do, you should go for it and skip some other things that cost money.
-It might not always be easy and some people might not understand why out of a sudden you aren’t partying every weekend anymore.
-Keep in mind that this is what you want and that you do this for yourself and not for them.
+It might not always be easy and some people might not understand why all out of a sudden you aren’t partying every weekend anymore.
+Keep in mind that this is what you want and you do this for yourself and not for them.

 You know, that’s fine.
 Letting go is also part of the process.
 And if it is really this easy for people to ignore you and to not support you reaching your goals and living your dream, they are not real friends.
 So, heads up and keep going!
 You’re coming close!